Fishing Reports for Week of July 23, 2014

 South Texas Plains Region

-To prevent the spread of invasive zebra mussels, anglers in some North and Central Texas counties are required to drain all water from their boats before leaving or approaching a public water body.
+To prevent the spread of zebra mussels, the law requires draining of water from boats and onboard receptacles when leaving or approaching public fresh waters.
 Get details.

 |BRAUNIG||Water stained.
 Black bass are good on watermelon spinnerbaits and Rat–L–Traps in reeds.
 Striped bass are good down rigging silver and gold spoons near the jetty and dam.
 Redfish are good on perch, tilapia, shad, and silver spoons.
 Channel and blue catfish are fair on liver and shrimp.|

 |CALAVERAS||Water stained.
 Black bass are good on dark soft plastic worms, spinnerbaits, and crankbaits over reed beds and near the dam.
 Striped bass are good on spoons and striper jigs near the dam in 15–20 feet.
 Redfish are good on live perch and tilapia along the shoreline.
 Channel catfish are slow.
 Blue catfish are fair on live bait.
 Yellow catfish are slow.|